A New Supersymmetry Index for the D1-D5 CFT: 4. The new index

-Going one step further, introducing a fugacity $u$ counting the number of rows, we can define a generating function $\cE(p,q,y,u)=\sum_{\rho=1}^\infty u^{\rho-1} \cE_\rho(p,q,y)$.
-By a Cauchy identity for the super Schur functions (see Supplemental Material), one can derive a closed-form expression:
+Another form for this generating function of REG---in the style of \eqref{eq:MEG_MMS}---can also be found by a Cauchy identity for the super Schur functions~\eqref{eq:Cauchy_id_general_app}.
+One can derive the closed-form expression